The Leadership Style of a Consultant

 There are all kinds of leaders with different management styles and expectations, but the leadership style of one might not work for others.
 An executive’s chances of success depend on multiple factors like their personality, past experiences, why they are brought in and the type of project they’re working on.

-Because of the temporary and dynamic nature of their work, interim executives need to be flexible in their leadership style.
+Because of the temporary and dynamic nature of their work, independent executives need to be flexible in their leadership style.
 They need to switch styles to manage client expectations as well as get the job done.
 This may require varying styles within the same company depending on the culture, the individual personalities and what needs to be accomplished.

-Interim executives or management consultants are often brought in specifically to help change or form a leadership process in the organization.
+Independent executives or management consultants are often brought in specifically to help change or form a leadership process in the organization.
 Because they’re brought in to fill a role temporarily and at a time of change, there’s a lot of inconsistency.
-The interim executive’s primary purposes there is to bring consistency to the situation.
+The independent executive’s primary purposes there is to bring consistency to the situation.
 This can often be a challenge since so many are resistant to change, and the executive needs to adjust accordingly.

 “Sometimes it probably feels like Jekyll and Hyde, and you’ve got multiple personalities in a given day depending on what situation you’re in, which company you’re in, what that culture is, and who you’re working with throughout the organization,” said Kristen McAlister at Cerius Executives on the Business Today Podcast.
 “In most cases, the executives that we work with haven’t made it to the point in their careers by being that aggressive, overbearing type… some of that is just natural selection; they vet themselves out, or they’re vetted out at that point.”